NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 The Old Cataract Dining Room was added in 1902.
 A new modern tower wing was built in 1961, it operated as a budget wing of the hotel for many years, known as the New Cataract Hotel.
 The hotel was closed from 2008 to 2011 for a complete restoration, during which the tower was combined with the historic Old Cataract wing into one hotel.
 The Old Cataract wing, which had 131 rooms and eight suites, was renamed the Palace Wing, with 76 rooms and 45 suites.
 The New Cataract Wing, which had 144 rooms, was turned into the Nile Wing, with 62 rooms including 37 suites, all with a balcony with a river view.

-It was not possible to enter without buying a 300 EP voucher to be used in the restaurants and gift shops.
+It was not possible to enter without buying a 300 EP voucher to be used in restaurants and gift shops.

 Aswan Souq.
 The north side is open with a trellis.
-The inside is a modern looking strip mall with some short side aisles heading east.
+The inside is a modern-looking strip mall with some short side aisles heading east.
 The usual clothes, jewelry stores, spices, one butcher, but no produce.

 ON Go-Inn Backpackers.
 200 EP/night.
 A great deal in a dorm room.
 Quite out of the way.